mcarroll138/inventory-tracker/README.md

 - Javascript
 - HTML
 - CSS
 - npx

 ## Complete setup/installation instructions

-- Clone this repository from github
+- Clone this repository from GitHub
 - Navigate to the root directory in your terminal and run

 ### `npm install`